thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 - POP3 `Verified`, `Declined`, `Cancelled`, and `Failed` outcomes, with only the first two permitting database import.
 - archive-destination insufficient-space and verification failures retaining legacy storage.
 - IMAP optional archive cancellation or failure not blocking an IMAP-only Global Database migration.
-- rejection of path traversal, absolute and duplicate normalized paths, links, malformed references, excessive expanded size, excessive entry count, and decompression bombs.
+- rejection of path traversal, absolute and duplicate normalized paths, filesystem links, malformed or out-of-context references, implicit network retrieval, excessive expanded size, excessive entry count, and decompression bombs.
+- allow-listed serialization of portable fields, rejection of untrusted access-control metadata, and no polymorphic deserialization based on archive-provided type names.
 - redaction: archive contents, destinations, passphrases, account addresses, and server configuration never appear in logs, telemetry, or migration reports.